 Installed the Rooftop tent

-Plans for the future are to install an Extended Idle Switch and additional lighting using factory switches in the rare and elusive 4 switch bezel, or I might mount additional factory switches in the garage door compartment of the overhead console using an aftermarket switch bezel.
+Modifications have been made, I have installed an Extended Idle Switch and additional lighting using factory switches.
+I could not find the rare and elusive 4 switch bezel, so I had to get one from an online supplier: custom3dfab.com.
+I might mount additional factory switches in the garage door compartment of the overhead console using an aftermarket switch bezel someday.
 It's not necessarily a garage kept vehicle, and I don't use the garage door opener compartment.
 Yes, that's a Power Wheels Jeep on top.
 It's my daughter's. :-)

 Since moving to Missouri this has really become our daily driver.
 We use the Adventure Machine for long trips, but around here, we prefer the Jeepinator!